The Sun shines directly on the Equator on the September equinox and the length of day and night is nearly equal. more

-Halloween is a holiday annually celebrated on October 31.
+Halloween is an observance annually celebrated on October 31.
 Some people hold Halloween parties on or around this date, where the hosts and guests often dress up as skeletons, ghosts or other scary figures.
 Common symbols of Halloween include pumpkins, bats and spiders.

 Halloween celebrations in the United Kingdom include parties where guests are often expected to arrive in a costume to reflect the day's theme.
 Other people gather together to watch horror films, either at home or at a cinema.